UPDATE ON COVID-19 POLICY – FIND OUT MORE

 There’s heaps of things to do in Legian if your coming with the kids.
 Let’s start with the beach.
 Probably one of the most famous and populated beaches, Legian is patrolled with easy surf conditions, perfect for a swim between the flags.
 When low tide comes around most afternoons, locals will play football / soccer on the beach and they encourage people to join them for a few hours.
 A sunset approaches it’s time to grab a bean bag at the scores of beach side bars to have a cold drink and watch nature put on a show like no where else in the world.
 Plus, it’s a top place to watch the passing parade of people from all over the world walk by.

-Getting to other family friendly activities such as Waterbom Park or the Splash Park is also really easy from anywhere in Legian.
+Getting to other family friendly activities such as Waterbom Bali or the Finns Splash Park is also really easy from anywhere in Legian.
 All you need to do is get you villa manager, hotel concierge to organise transport for you.
 You could always grab a metred taxi as well – they are always driving around.

 Restaurants, cafes and eating out in Legian.